-With a yoga lesson plan you understand the Big Picture of the lesson.
+With a yoga lesson plan, you understand the Big Picture of the lesson.
 Without the big picture, your classes run into the danger of becoming just another run-of-the-mill exercise class.

-Drag & Drop
+Reason 6: Drag & Drop

-Winging It Doesn’t Work
+Reason 7: Winging It Doesn’t Work

-The myth is that if you’re a really experienced yoga teacher, you shouldn’t need a lesson plan.
-That’s OK if you’re teaching the same thing each week (e.g. Bikram yoga), but if you mix things up a bit on a weekly basis, creating a yoga lesson plan is a good practice to get into.
+The myth is that if you’re an experienced yoga teacher, you shouldn’t need a Yoga Lesson Plan.
+That’s okay if you’re teaching the same thing each week (e.g. Bikram yoga), but if you mix things up a bit every week, creating a yoga lesson plan is a good practice to get into.

-Practice On Mat
+Reason 9: Practice On The Mat

 Once you’ve completed the lesson plan, you can practice it on your mat.
 This preparation will give you lots of confidence going into a class.

-Practice In Your Mind
+Reason 10: Practice In Your Mind

-You can practice the yoga lesson plan within your mind using this yoga lesson planning visualisation technique
+You can practice the yoga lesson plan within your mind using this yoga lesson planning visualisation technique.

-.
 I print, fold and place my yoga lesson plan in my back pocket.
 Then throughout the day I’ll look at the plan and imagine myself teaching the class.

-Every single successful Olympic athlete mentally rehearse their event.
-I think every single yoga teacher could benefit from whipping out their lesson plan, closing their eyes and visualising how they are going to teach.
+Every single successful Olympic athlete mentally rehearses their event.
+I think every single yoga teacher could benefit from whipping out their yoga lesson plan, closing their eyes and visualising how they are going to teach.

-and visualise myself teaching “standing forward bend” (if that’s one of the poses in my plan).
+For example, I’ll look at my yoga lesson plan and visualise myself teaching “standing forward bend” (if that’s one of the poses in my plan).
 I’ll read the “teaching directions” on the lesson plan for standing forward bend and visualise myself saying those words.
-I’ll read through the benefits, precautions, modifications and alternatives for the pose, and visualise myself telling the class.
+I’ll then read through the benefits, precautions, modifications and alternatives for the pose, and visualise myself telling the class.